 ALSO READIndian carriers fly 16.43% more passengers in September Domestic air traffic growth slows to 12.4% in July Flying abroad by chartered flights to become easier Domestic air traffic growth may have peaked out, says Crisil Domestic airfares get 9-15% cheaper on increase in flights and competition

+"The airline industry is in a good place entering 2018.
+November's strong demand gives the industry momentum.
 The number of unique city-pair connections now tops 20,000.
 Passengers not only have more travel choices than ever, the cost of travel in real terms has never been cheaper," IATA's Director General and CEO, Alexandre de Juniac said.